vron7/Aha-s/patterns_ts.md

 - You want to perform operations on a collection of objects the same way you’d perform them on individual objects.
 - The structure of objects forms a tree-like pattern.

+**Usecases**
+- **GUI Components**
+  The Composite Pattern helps simplify working with complex GUI elements like panels and simple ones like buttons by treating them uniformly in a tree-like structure.
+For example they all have common render method.

 ```js
 // Component interface - an interface for all objects in the composition
 interface GameObject {